 The Mammoth Site is a research facility where you can tour an active dig site of mammoth remains found in an old sinkhole.
 Depending on the time of year, you may see paleontologists digging and excavating on the 30 minute guided tour.

-There is designated RV parking to accommodate larger rigs.
-Pets are allowed at The Mammoth Site.
-However, they must be in a pet carrier or carried on the portion of the tour through the dig site.
+There is designated RV parking at The Mammoth Site to accommodate larger campers.
+Also, pets are allowed inside, but they must be in a pet carrier or carried on the portion of the tour through the dig site.

 2. Wind Cave National Park